 This is a very very important service that I hope all our students are aware of.
 You guys are unique in that most of you won’t have family here for support, so use this service if life gets tough.
 The TU Dublin Counselling Service provides support and help for you to reach your academic goals by providing a comprehensive step care model of screening, psycho-educational support and workshops, timely referrals to other services and where appropriate one to one counselling.

 Our chaplaincy offers much needed services to all students.
 They offer mindfulness meditation sessions, peer mentoring, which is a programme whereby 2nd, 3rd and final year students are assigned a group of 1st year students.
 This programme helps first year students talk through questions that they may have about their course, assignments and exams.
 You can check with either your course co-ordinator or chaplain to see if Peer Mentoring is running for your course.
 It’s very helpful for international students.
 And last but not least, the chaplaincy host some friendship lunches which is basically free food and chats 🙂

-Disability Support Services at DIT offer many support services tailored to your needs.
-The goal of the Disability Support Service is to ensure that no student with a disability experiences an educational disadvantage in accessing, fully participating in, and benefiting from, educational opportunities at DIT.
+Disability Support Services at TU Dublin offer many support services tailored to your needs.
+The goal of the Disability Support Service is to ensure that no student with a disability experiences an educational disadvantage in accessing, fully participating in, and benefiting from, educational opportunities at TU Dublin.

 OK, I know I’ve given my 5 free services, but here’s a bonus.
 Always use our WiFi, don’t be wasting your own data!

 Got a question on any of the above?
 Leave a comment below.